Region crossing change is an unknotting operation: Properties of region crossing changes

-In this section, we show properties of a region crossing change.
-Let $D$ be a link diagram, and $R$ a region of $D$.
-We denote by $D(R)$ the diagram obtained from $D$ by a region crossing change at $R$.
-For two regions $R_1$ and $R_2$ of $D$, we have $(D(R_1))(R_2)=(D(R_2))(R_1)$ and $(D(R))(R)=D$ because crossing changes do not depend on the order, and twice crossing changes at a crossing point are canceled.
-Then, for regions $R_1,R_2,\dots$ and $R_n$ of $D$ and the set of regions $P=R_1\cup R_2\cup \dots \cup R_n$, we denote by $D(P)$ the diagram obtained from $D$ by region crossing changes at $R_1,R_2,\dots$ and $R_n$.
-A link diagram $D$ on $S^2$ is \textit{reduced} if $D$ has no crossings as shown in Figure \ref{reduced}, where each square means a diagram of a tangle.
-We call such a crossing a \textit{reducible crossing}, and the set of a reducible crossing and a square a \textit{reducible part}.
+In this section, we discuss the properties of region crossing changes on a link diagram.
+Let $D$ be a link diagram and $R$ a region of $D$.
+We denote by $D(R)$ the diagram obtained from $D$ by the region crossing change on $R$.
+For two regions $R_1$ and $R_2$ of $D$, we denote by $D(R_1, R_2)$ the diagram obtained from $D$ by the region crossing changes first on $R_1$, and then on $R_2$.
+We have $D(R_1, R_2)=D(R_2, R_1)$ and $D(R, R)=D$ because the result of crossing changes does not depend on the order, and two crossing changes at a crossing point cancel.
+For regions $R_1,R_2,\dots$ and $R_n$ of $D$, the set of regions $P=R_1\cup R_2\cup \dots \cup R_n$ allows us to denote by $D(P)$ the diagram obtained from $D$ by region crossing changes on $R_1,R_2,\dots$ and $R_n$.
+We have the following lemma: